A blue Christmas at the futuristic Sony Center Berlin

 Last year, the girls and I spent a spring day in Munich, mostly enjoying the lively Marienplatz, and hanging about Viktualienmarkt, the wonderful farmers’ market in the city centre.
 This time, it’s autumn in Munich, which means one thing: Oktoberfest.
 Or in our case, pre-Oktoberfest.
 We’re about a week early, which means we have a […]

 Many European port cities have changed in later years.
 Formerly seedy districts have undergone urban renewal, sometimes veritable metamorphoses.
 Architects have been given seemingly free reign, often with spectacular results, such as in Rotterdam.
-Der Spiegel HQ – Hamburg is Germany’s publishing and media hub On a recent InterRail journey, a quick stop in Hamburg [...]
+I'm strangely intrigued by this building A photo posted by Sophie's World (@sophieredisch) on Sep 16, 2014 at 2:25pm PDT Der […]

 The magnificent Berlinerdom, the Supreme Parish and Cathedral Church, better known as Berlin Cathedral, on Museum Island.